community-collections/community-collections/README.md

 # source the file to enable cc
 source profile_cc.sh # or get a new login shell if you said "y" to adding to your bashrc

-# cc
+# cc is live after you source a related file or agree to login shell mods
 ml av # cc/conda supplies miniconda; cc/env supplies the conda env; and singularity is available as module

-# if you not root you may need to check if singularity is capable
+# if you are not root you may need to check if singularity is capable
 ./cc capable
 sudo ./cc enable # sudo is required for sif files (no switch yet to enable sandboxes if you have userns)